 Hotel Insula 3* – a cozy hotel in Tulcea with a very good rating on Booking – check prices and availability*

 Pension Paradise Delta house 4* – a great hotel in the heart of the Danube Delta near Mila 23 – check prices and availability

 Merry cemetery in Sapanta – one of the best places to see in Romania

-The brightly coloured façade of each cross is filled with symbolism.
-The deep blue colour that surrounds each painting is a symbol of hope while the white doves represent peace and the dark birds symbolize a tragic or suspicious death.
+The brightly colored façade of each cross is filled with symbolism.
+The deep blue color that surrounds each painting is a symbol of hope while the white doves represent peace and the dark birds symbolize a tragic or suspicious death.
 Discover here other places to visit in Transylvania.

 The Happy Cemetery is open from 10 AM to 6 PM, with ticket prices ranging from 2 Lei for children and 4 Lei for adults.
 For photos and videos, an extra 4 to 10 Lei will be charged.
 To get here, drive in the direction of Sighet until you reach Sapanta.
 From here just follow the signs to get to the cemetery.